ahmadsyuaib/mobileAppThreatTest/README.md

 - Used Node to host web server for api end point
 - Background: Mobile applications have input fields and may be vulnerable to SQL injections when there are databases involved.
 - Created a vulnerable login endpoint
-- Created a login endpoint with parameterisation [Controls]
+- Control 1: Created a login endpoint with parameterisation
-- Created a login endpoint with input validation (specifically email) [Controls]
+- Control 2: Created a login endpoint with input validation (specifically email)
 - Errors has custom pages (which is also a control)

+## Test 3: Mobile Application Packet Sniffing

+- Used okhttp3 to send HTTP requests to server
+- Used Wireshark to track packets through a single port getting HTTP and HTTPS
+- Used Node to host web server for api end point
+- Background: Malware mobile application may configure itself to use HTTP.
+This will allow attackers to be a MITM allowing them to sniff and get sensitive data from intercepting the packets transmitted.
+- Created two endpoints (one for HTTP and one for HTTPS)

 ## Things to do: